 Skip to content

 What year should you take your first IRA Required Minimum Distribution (“RMD”)?
 Is the answer always the year you turn 70 ½?
 It may not be so simple.
-Generally, for IRAs, the beginning date of your first RMD is April 1 of the year following the calendar year in which you reach age 70 ½.
+Generally, for IRAs, the beginning date of your first RMD is Abril 1 of the year following the calendar year in which you reach age 70 ½.

 RMD